smartdust-me/docs/docs/For SmartDust Lab operators and partners/add-device-wizard.md

 ---

-## 05 · Zerotier app should open by itself (don't touch screen at this point)
+## 05 · Zerotier app should open by itself (let our service do the work, keep the screen unlocked and unthouched)

 ![Step 5](/add-device-wizard/zerotier.jpg)